ADVENTURE WITH MICRO

 If you are scooting with toys or belongings make sure that they are either stowed away and carried on your back or kept out of the way in a scooter bag or basket.
 Hanging large bags onto the handlebars can interfere with steering, cause the scooter to tip or throw the rider or balance.

-If you need to leave your scooter momentarily, make sure that it is out of the way of others, not left as a trip hazard or as an obstacle that may cause problems for others.
+If you need to leave your scooter momentarily, make sure that it is out of the way of others.

 Always ride in the middle of the pavement and away from the curb edge.